-The average national rainfall in Saudi Arabia is 2.76 inches, but extremes are possible.
-The Empty Quarter (one of the largest sand deserts in the world) may record no rainfall for several years, while snow has been recorded in the north of the kingdom.
-The rainy season extends from November through May, with the mountainous 'Asir region being an exception, where summer monsoons result in an annual rainfall of 1214 inches.
+Average national rainfall in Saudi Arabia is 2.76 inches, and weather varies across the country.
+The Empty Quarter (one of the largest sand deserts in the world) may record no rainfall for several years, while snow has been recorded in the north.
+The rainy season runs from November through May.
+The mountainous 'Asir region is the wettest, with annual rainfall of 1214 inches thanks to monsoons.

-The Kingdom of Saudi Arabia experiences extremes in both temperature and humidity.
+Saudi Arabia experiences extremes in both temperature and humidity.
 In the country’s interior, the air is dry.
-On the coasts, summer humidity is excessive, particularly at night.
-In summer, temperatures in some areas may reach 122°F (50°C) in the shade.
-But in the spring, days are balmy and the nights are clear.
+On the coasts, summer humidity is high, particularly at night.
+In summer, temperatures in some areas may reach 122°F (50°C), but in the spring, days are balmy, and the nights are clear.
 In winter, temperatures can drop below freezing in the central and northern regions, and snow sometimes falls in the mountains, the northern plateau, and even in the capital of Riyadh.

 The regular work week is from Sunday to Thursday.
 The weekend days are Friday and Saturday.